Aiue/collector/README.md

 Directory cache is stored in.

+### remove_domain_archives.py
+Usage: `./remove_domain_archive.py <domain>`

+Removes all of: indexed archives for a specific domain, pywb index entries for the domain, and our own history file for the domain. **Recommended to not use while collector or pywb are running, and also, it relies on pywb having finished building the index.**

 ### status.py
 `status.py` can be used to get completion information on individual domains.
-Usage is simple: `status.py <all|domain>`.
+Usage is simple: `./status.py <all|domain>`.

 ## Exceptions
 The script comes with two custom exceptions.
 Both inherit from Exception with no additional changes.
 The exceptions are `ParserError` and `BadHTTPStatus`.